WasamiKirua/Amazon-Manga/README.md

 ### Updates
 - 2024-05-13: Added Medium Article Link
-- 2024-05-14: Added Tor Proxy to the Dockerfile
-- 2024-05-15  Added ProtonVPN Proxy to the Dockerfile
-- 2024-05-16: Added VPN Gateway bypass for local networks

 ## Description
 <i>Disclaimer: This repository can be cloned as a template repository and modified by your needs.
 It is only for educational purposes.</i>